aulianza/aulianza.id/README.md

 ## Introduction

-This website was built from scratch using Next.js and was first initialized in June 2023.
-It will undergo regular updates and serve as both a valuable learning resource and a platform for me to share my knowledge.
+This website was designed and built originally from scratch using Next.js and several technologies in it, first initialized in June 2023.

+This website will continue to undergo regular updates both in terms of function and content.
+This website serves as my valuable learning resource and a platform for me to share my knowledge.

+You are free to use this website as a reference, inspiration or template based on provided license, you can use the source code of this website according to your needs.

+Kindly to leave stars and reference links 😎
 <br /><br />

 ## Features